m-Py/anticlust-code/2_Simulation_Study/CODEBOOK.md

 - results-K4-objectives-raw.csv

-These files contain the simulation data reported in the manuscript "Using anticlustering to partition a stimulus pool into equivalent parts" (Papenberg & Klau, 2019).
+These files contain the simulation data reported in the manuscript "Using anticlustering to partition data sets into equivalent parts" (Papenberg & Klau, 2019).

 ---